 Rate Increases: Effective from July 1, 2021 through July 31, 2021, rates are increased by: 3.5% for all home health services other than pediatric complex skilled nursing services, 30% for pediatric complex skilled nursing services, and an additional 1% for all home health services paid no later than March 31, 2022 if the provider is actively enrolled in Medicaid on the payment date and meets the following performance standards: (a) Participation in the Department of Social Services racial equity training – 80% of all supervisors employed by the agency must complete the first training by February 1, 2022; and (b) Provider has executed a data sharing agreement with the state’s Health Information Exchange (HIE).

-Section 1915(i) Portion of the Connecticut Home Care Program for Elders (CHCPE) Services and Section 1915(k) Community First Choice (CFC) Agency-Based Support and Planning Coach Services:
+Section 1915(i) Portion of the Connecticut Home Care Program for Elders (CHCPE) Services, 1915(i) Connecticut Housing Engagement and Support Services (CHESS), and Section 1915(k) Community First Choice (CFC) Agency-Based Support and Planning Coach Services:

+General Requirements: All rate increases set forth below apply only to providers actively enrolled on the date payment is issued.
+Providers and services excluded from these rate increases for 1915(i) HCBS for Older Adults are: Assistive Technology; Environmental Accessibility Modifications, Personal Response Systems, Skilled Chore, Specialized Medical Equipment, Individual Goods and Services, and all Self-Directed Services.
+The only CFC providers eligible to receive these rate increases are providers of agency-based support and planning coach services.
+As applicable, payments may be proportionally reduced to the extent necessary to remain within available funding approved under the ARPA HCBS Spending Plan.

-Supplemental Payment: Effective July 1, 2021, a one-time payment calculated at 5% of SFY 2021 expenditures, as applicable, for section 1915(i) CHCPE services or CFC agency-based support and planning coach services, is paid to the applicable provider.
-Providers and services excluded from this calculation for section 1915(i) CHCPE are: Assistive Technology; Environmental Accessibility Modifications, Personal Response Systems, Skilled Chore, Specialized Medical Equipment, Individual Goods and Services, and all Self-Directed Services.
+(a) One-Time Supplemental Payment for 1915(i) CHCPE and CFC Agency-Based Support and Planning Coach Services: Effective July 1, 2021, a one-time payment calculated at 5% of SFY 2021 expenditures, as applicable, for section 1915(i) CHCPE services or CFC agency-based support and planning coach services, is paid to the applicable provider.
 The supplemental payment will be paid within 30 days of CMS’ approval of this SPA to providers who have an active Medicaid enrollment on the date of payment.

 TN: 23-H Approval Date: __________